In-line Flexo Printing Guidelines

 Design templates, logo positioning and bag proofing

 Unless the design is no more than a spot print, the designer should have a template before starting artwork.
 Each bag size has its own template.
 Click here for templates.
 Orders for spot imprints not on a template must include logo size and positioning instructions on the P.O., e.g., “Enlarge to 6” wide, position center left to right, 3” up from bottom.”
+An art fee will be applied when art is not sent on templates.

 Line width and type size